Geoffrey0pv/Human-movement-analysis-system-AI/Submission 1/docs/report1.md

 3.  **Search for Public Datasets:** Investigate the existence of publicly available databases containing videos of people performing similar actions that could be adapted for our problem.

 ---

 ## 7. Ethical Analysis

-The implementation of this AI solution requires consideration of the following ethical aspects:
+The implementation of this AI solution requires a careful evaluation of multiple ethical dimensions to ensure fairness, transparency, and social responsibility.

-* **Privacy and Consent:** Informed consent must be obtained from all individuals being recorded.
-It must be guaranteed that the videos will be used exclusively for academic and research purposes and stored securely.
+* **Privacy and Consent:**
+  Informed consent must be obtained from all individuals whose data are recorded or processed.
+It is essential to guarantee that videos and other collected data are used exclusively for academic and research purposes, handled under strict confidentiality, and stored in secure environments with restricted access.
+Personal identifiers should be anonymized whenever possible to reduce privacy risks.

-* **Data Bias:** If the dataset is collected solely from individuals with similar demographic characteristics (age, gender, body type), the model may not generalize well to other groups.
-It is important to seek diversity among participants.
+* **Algorithmic Bias:**
+  The dataset used for model training must represent a diverse range of demographic groups (e.g., age, gender, ethnicity, body type) to prevent algorithmic bias.
+A lack of diversity could result in a model that performs unevenly across populations, reinforcing social inequalities.
+Regular audits and fairness evaluations should be conducted to identify and mitigate these biases.

+* **Responsible Use of Data:**
+  Data should be collected and processed following ethical and legal standards, such as data minimization and purpose limitation.
+Researchers and developers must ensure that data are not repurposed for activities outside the project’s scope.
+Clear governance policies should define who can access, use, or modify the data and under what circumstances.

-* **Misuse of Technology:** Person-tracking technology could be used for surveillance purposes without consent.
-It is crucial to be aware of these implications and to define the project's scope strictly to movement analysis for sports, health, or human-computer interaction purposes.
+* **Misuse of Technology:**
+  Person-tracking and behavior-recognition technologies can be misused for surveillance or discriminatory practices if deployed without proper ethical safeguards.
+It is crucial to set clear boundaries for the technology’s use, limiting its application strictly to domains such as sports performance, healthcare, or human-computer interaction.

+* **Social Impact:**
+  The deployment of this model can have significant social implications, including the potential to reshape how movement data are used in professional and everyday contexts.
+Developers must assess the broader consequences of the system’s adoption, ensuring it benefits individuals and communities without reinforcing inequities or enabling unethical monitoring practices.

 ---